sap-tutorials/Tutorials/tutorials/iot-part9-hcp-services-viewdata/iot-part9-hcp-services-viewdata.md

   }
 	```

 7. Now in Eclipse, build the project using Maven.
-If you don’t have Maven, click on Help install new software.
+If you don't have Maven, click on Help install new software.
 In the Work with line, start typing eclipse.

 8. Open Collaboration, and look for `m2e-Maven Integration for Eclipse`